Subthalamic nucleus

-The subthalamic nucleus (STN) is a small lens-shaped nucleus in the brain where it is, from a functional point of view, part of the basal ganglia system.
+The subthalamic nucleus (STN), also known as nucleus of Luys, is a small lens-shaped nucleus in the brain where it is, from a functional point of view, part of the basal ganglia system.
 In terms of anatomy, it is the major part of the subthalamus.
 As suggested by its name, the subthalamic nucleus is located ventral to the thalamus.
 It is also dorsal to the substantia nigra and medial to the internal capsule.

 Anatomy

 Structural connectivity of the human subthalamic nucleus as visualized through diffusion-weighted MRI.

 Structure

 The principal type of neuron found in the subthalamic nucleus has rather long, sparsely spiny dendrites.
 In the more centrally located neurons, the dendritic arbors have a more ellipsoidal shape.
 The dimensions of these arbors (1200 μm, 600 μm, and 300 μm) are similar across many species—including rat, cat, monkey and human—which is unusual.
 However, the number of neurons increases with brain size as well as the external dimensions of the nucleus.
 The principal neurons are glutamatergic, which give them a particular functional position in the basal ganglia system.
 In humans there are also a small number (about 7.5%) of GABAergic interneurons that participate in the local circuitry; however, the dendritic arbors of subthalamic neurons shy away from the border and primarily interact with one another.

 The structure of the subthalamic nucleus has not yet been fully explored and understood, but it is likely composed of several internal domains.
 The primate subthalamic nucleus is often divided in three internal anatomical-functional domains.
 However, this so-called tripartite model has been debated because it does not fully explain the complexity of the subthalamic nucleus in brain function.